WidgetInteractive/Scholar/readme.md

 1. You can clone the GitHub repository: `https://github.com/WidgetInteractive/Scholar.git`
 2. Or download it directly as a ZIP file: `https://github.com/WidgetInteractive/Scholar/archive/master.zip`

-This will download the latest developer copy of Username Changer.
+This will download the latest developer copy of Scholar.

 ## Bugs